working-group-two/docs.wgtwo.com/docs/sipbreakout-how-to.md

   - examples/grpcurl/thirdpartydev/sipbreakout/register.sh
 ---

-# Plug your SIP-enabled PBX or TAS¹ into the call path
+# Plug your SIP-enabled PBX or TAS into the call path

 ## Prerequisites
 1. [An OAuth 2.0 client](/oauth-2-0/create-o-auth-2-0-client/)
 2. [An access token](/oauth-2-0/get-user-access-token)

 ## Overview
-This API enables PBX/TAS¹ providers to plug their (SIP-enabled) endpoint into the call path.
+This API enables PBX/TAS (Private Branch Exchange/Telephony Application Server) providers to plug their (SIP-enabled) endpoint into the call path.

-> ¹ Telephony Application Server
+In other words, it enables a SIP integration between Working Group Two's core and a PBX/TAS for a given MSISDN.

-In other words, it enables a SIP integration between WG2 core and a PBX/TAS for a given MSISDN.
+MSISDNs are registered by utilising virtual SIP registrations, namely during the OAuth 2.0 round trip part of such a registration.

-MSISDNs are registered by utilising virtual SIP registrations, namely during the `OAuth` round trip part of such a registration.
+This API requires that you use the Authorization Code [OAuth 2.0](/oauth-2-0/overview/) flow as shown in our [docs](/oauth-2-0/get-user-access-token/).

 To access this API, your credentials must include `call.control.answer_and_initiate` scope.